Cyber Community

 Staying Operational is Essential

-Developing a cyber security culture within an organization is about diligence in protecting the authority's public safety obligation, information, and environment .
+Developing a cybersecurity culture within an organization is about diligence in protecting the authority's public safety obligation, information, and environment.
 Having a regular training programme is essential.
-The training begins with email and ends with preservation of life and structures.
+The training begins with email and ends with the preservation of life and structures.

 Using technology to support law enforcement and security personnel is crucial; it is a mainstay in protecting the environment.